sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 & \frac{\partial L}{\partial λ} = \sum_{i=1}^{n}(P_{G_i}) + P_D = 0
 \end{align}
 ```
 From equation {eq}`Optimality conditions CED` and the necessary optimality conditions we have a key takeaways; For the system to operate at its minimal cost, **all  generators must operate at the same Marginal Cost** $λ = MC(P_{G_i})$.
-In that case, the Lagrange multiplier is also the **market clearing price** and presents the system wide marginal cost.
-This means that if the active constraint changes by +1 unit of power, the system-wide price will change by +λ.
+In that case, the Lagrange multiplier is also the **market clearing price** and defines the system wide marginal cost.
+Therefore, if the active constraint changes by +1 unit of power, the system-wide price will change by +λ.
+Going back to the example of Chapter 7.1.1, the solution is not optimal because the marginal cost of the two generators is not equal.

 ```{warning} Marginal Cost (MC) and Incremental Cost are the same.
 ```

 ### Economic Dispatch with demand utility function
-A consideration while clearing the market is not only to minimize the system cost, but to maximize the social welfare, i.e the utility that both consumers and producers get from the market.
+A consideration while clearing the market is not only to minimise the system cost, but to maximise the social welfare, i.e the utility that both consumers and producers get from the market.
 Therefore, we will introduce the **utility function** of a consumer, which represents the satisfaction experienced by the consumer of a good.
 Fundamentally, as the rate of commodity acquisition increases, the marginal utility decreases.
-In broader terms, it means that the more someone consumes the less extra utility one gets, by an extra unit of consumption.
+In broader terms, it means that the more someone consumes the less extra utility an extra unit of consumption offers.
 Therefore, the marginal utility function of a consumer $P_{D_j}$ has a negative slope and has often the form $MU(P_{D_j}) = a -bP_{D_j}$.
 Therefore, consumers will tend to consume up to the point where the marginal utility is equal to the marginal cost.
-Intuitively this makes sense, since after that point the satisfaction or utility gained is lower than the extra cost of purchasing the commodity.
+Intuitively this makes sense, because after that point the satisfaction or utility gained is lower than the extra cost of purchasing the commodity.
 This  is known as the **marginal decision rule** and is extremely useful for identifying equilibria between production and consumption.
-To bridge with Chapter **MCP** the utility function of the consumers is essentially the inverse demand function, described in the previous Chapter of the reader.
+To bridge with Chapter 6 the utility function of the consumers is essentially the inverse demand function, described in the previous Chapter of the reader.
 In this case, we have developed the tools to use a non-linear utility function as :

 $$
 U_j(P_{D_j})  =(α - βP_{D_j})P_{D_j} = αP_{D_j} - βP_{D_j}^2 \quad α,β > 0 : constant